 Today, dementia affects many people.
-It can take several years to progress and cause numerous health and function issues, including the inabilities to communicate or make decisions.
-Planning ahead for the medical treatment you would prefer is important.
+It can take several years to progress and cause numerous health and function issues, including the inability to communicate or make decisions.
+Planning ahead for the medical treatments you would prefer is important.

-Our dementia living will extension is a specifically-designed communication tool that tells your healthcare surrogate the kind of medical care and quality of life you want if you develop or have moderate or severe dementia.
+Our Dementia Living Will Extension is a specifically designed communication tool documenting the kinds of medical care and quality of life you want if you develop or have moderate or severe dementia.
 It becomes effective when you are no longer able to make medical decisions for yourself as comes with advanced dementia.

 The extension, living will and healthcare surrogate documents may be changed at any time.
 Hospitals and physicians will honor those with the most recent dates.

 Complete a Dementia Living Will Extension:

 - Think about your values and goals of care

 - Give detailed answers and reasoning for your decisions